 - Court bonds – Used when a court has the responsibility of administering the affairs of persons unable to do so for themselves for some reasons.
 The court appoints a receiver who gives it a bond that will take care of any mal-administration that might take place.

 - Customs or import bonds – These ensure, that dutiable goods on which duty has not been paid, do not find their way into the local market.
-If it so happens the insurer mix the duty payable the insured.
+If it so happens the insurer mix the duty payable by the insured.